AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "This is impressive.
 You don't use the cards because you know the process very well and you know what you are doing at each step."

+Diptis Hadler - Student at Makers - Collaborated on the final project

+"It was clear that he can code fluently as soon after we settled on the technology stack we would use he did a large part of the code to reach our MVP.
+He then built on that and improved features, especially on the look and feel of the front-end, showing his skill in refactoring the initial deliverables."

 ---

 ### I can debug anything